kubevirt/community/membership_policy.md

   * Ensures that meeting notes are captured
 * Is a facilitator, i.e.
   * Advances SIG topics
+  * Approves & facilitates the creation of new subprojects
 * Operates the SIG
   * Updates charter when required
   * Updates sigs.yaml SIG entry